The Asia Minor Research Center at the University of Münster has been studying the ancient city of Doliche in south-eastern Turkey since 2015

 34° C

-the average temperature during the excavation work is
+average temperature during the excavation season

 Since 2015, an interdisciplinary team of researchers has been traveling to the historic city area of Doliche every year for excavations.